“God is calling sons and daughters home.

 And I took some time to let it marinate in my spirit, and I’ve come back with a little bit more.

-What I sensed was the latter part of what I was hearing was bouncing around the walls of my heart.
+What I sensed was that the latter part of what I was hearing was bouncing around the walls of my heart.
 That being that God, our Holy Father wants reconciliation, and He wants it first with me.

 Oh boy has there been a lot to reconcile over the past couple of months, things that I dare not utter in public, or even type within this post.
 But God knows, and He still choose reconciliation for me to Himself.